Less knee pain. More life.

 Arthrosis changes the joint

-Because it’s a degenerative joint disease, osteoarthritis of the knee typically starts with signs of degeneration and/or minimal damage in joint cartilage.
+Because it’s a degenerative joint disease, osteoarthritis of the knee typically starts with signs of degeneration and/or minimal damage in the joint cartilage.
 As time passes, the cartilage surface becomes rough and uneven.
 The joint no longer moves smoothly.
 It snags and grinds.
 Increasing friction leads to painful inflammation in the knee, and fluid is effused into the joint capsule.
 In this condition, also referred to as activated arthrosis, there is constant pain.
-In the advanced stage of arthrosis, cartilage damage increases and all tissue involved in the joint is affected.
-The bones form spurs (osteophytes) to stabilize the joint but cause ankylosis, or stiffening, in the process.
+In the advanced stage of arthrosis, cartilage damage increases and all the tissue involved in the joint is affected.
+The bones form spurs (osteophytes) to stabilise the joint but cause ankylosis, or stiffening, in the process.
 Knee pain occurs at increasingly shorter intervals and becomes more severe over time.

 Disease progression: stages of arthrosis

 Osteoarthritis of the knee is classified into four degrees of severity: